AxonIQ/reference-guide/axon-framework/queries/query-dispatchers.md

 #### Backpressure
 Backpressure is important feature in reactive systems that allows consumer to control the flow of data, and not to be overwhelmed by the producer.
-The streaming query implements pull-based back-pressure strategy, which means that the producer will emit data until when consumer is ready to receive it.
+The streaming query implements pull-based back-pressure strategy, which means that the producer will emit data when consumer is ready to receive it.

 Under the hood, backpressure does `Hop to Hop` signal propagation (see below) and inherits gRPC's [HTTP2-based backpressure model](https://developers.google.com/web/fundamentals/performance/http2/#flow_control).